bcgov/moh-bcer/packages/bcer-retailer-app/README.md

 #### Running app locally

 All run and build commands are handled by the Makefile at the app's root directory.
+Ensure your API is running.

 - To run the app locally, `make local`, app will be available at *localhost/3000*
 - Hot module reloading is enabled, all changes to files under ./src/ will automatically update the docker volume and trigger a webpage refresh